AlaskaAirlines/auro-formkit/components/input/docs/partials/api.md

 Use the `max` attribute to define a maximum value used during validation.
 The attribute will only apply when `<auro-input>` also has a `type` attribute for `number` or any date format.

-The `max` attribute should be used in combination with the `setCustomValidityRangeOverflow` attribute to define help text used when the `max` attribute validation fails.
+The `setCustomValidityRangeOverflow` attribute may optionally be used in combination with the `max` attribute to define custom help text used when the input value is greater than the value of the `max` attribute.

 #### Date Example